M17-Project/M17_spec/docs/physical_layer.rst

 ~~~~~~~~~~~~~

 The Golay (24,12) encoder uses generating polynomial *g* given below to generate the 11
 check bits.
 The check bits and an overall parity bit are appended to
 the 12 bit data, resulting in a 24 bit codeword.
+The resulting code is systematic,
+meaning that the input data (message) is embedded in the codeword.

 .. math::